-[Section VI.]
-And be it further enacted, That Charles Read, of Philadelphia, merchant, shall be and is hereby appointed the present collector of the said duty hereby imposed and receiver of all fines, forfeitures and penalties hereinbefore appointed to be set, imposed and levied by virtue of this act, which the said collector, by himself or his lawful deputy, is hereby empowered to demand, collect, receive and recover of and from all persons importing, landing or bringing in any negroes during the continuance of this act, and shall from time to time take all bonds required to be given as aforesaid.
+[Section VIII.]
+And be it further enacted by the authority aforesaid, That Richard Pearne, of Philadelphia, shall be and is hereby appointed the collector of the said duty hereby imposed; and receiver of all fines, forfeitures and penalties hereinbefore appointed to be set, imposed and levied by virtue of this act, which the said collector by himself or his deputy is hereby empowered to demand, collect, receive and recover of and from all persons importing, landing or bringing in any negroes or mulatto slaves during the continuance of this act, and shall from time to time take all bonds required to be given as aforesaid.

-And the said collector shall keep true and fair accounts in writing of all such transactions relating to the premises, which he shall from time to time submit to the view and inspection of the provincial treasurer and lay the same before the assembly when required, and once in six weeks or oftener if required during the continuance of this act pay into the said treasurer's hands all such sums of money as he shall receive by virtue of this act, and shall deduct out of the same for his own use five per cent for all sums so by him paid, and shall further be allowed by the said treasurer in the final adjusting of his accounts all reasonable charges by him expended in the prosecution of the said seizures and recovery of any of the said fines, forfeitures and penalties, in pursuance of this act.
+And the said collector shall keep fair and true accounts in writing of all such transactions relating to the premises, which he shall from time to time submit to the view and inspection of the provincial treasurer and lay the same before the assembly when thereunto required, and once in six weeks or oftener if required during the continuance of this act pay into the said treasurer's hands all such sums of money as he shall receive by virtue of this act, and shall deduct out of the same for his own use five per cent. for all sums so by him paid and shall further be allowed by the said treasurer in the final adjusting of his accounts all reasonable charges by him expended in the prosecution of the said seizures and recovery of any of the said fines, forfeitures and penalties in pursuance of this act.

-Provided always, That the said collector before he enter upon the execution of his office shall be sworn or attested before some justice of the peace, and shall, with one or more sufficient sureties, become bound in an obligation of five hundred pounds to the treasurer, conditioned for the due and faithful execution of his said office,
+Provided always, That the said collector, before he enters upon the execution of his office, shall be sworn or attested before some justice of the peace, and shall, with one or more sufficient sureties, become bound in and [sic] an obligation of five hundred pounds to the treasurer conditioned for the true and faithful execution of his said office.